nickbabcock/OhmGraphite/README.md

 ### Hostname Resolution

 When OhmGraphite sends metrics to the desired sink, it includes the computers hostname for additional context to allow scenarios where one has a grafana template variable based on hostname.
-There two possible ways for OhmGraphite to resolved the hostname: NetBIOS (the default) and DNS.
-It's hard to say exactly how a machine's NetBIOS name and internet host name will differ, but to give an example, a NetBIOS name of `TINI` can have a host name of `Tini`.
+There are three possible ways for OhmGraphite to resolve the hostname: NetBIOS (the default), DNS, and a static user-configured name.

+> NOTE: It's hard to say exactly how a machine's NetBIOS name and internet host name will differ, but to give an example, a NetBIOS name of `TINI` can have a host name of `Tini`.

-To switch to DNS hostname resolution, update the configuration to include `name_lookup`
+To switch to DNS hostname resolution, update the configuration to include `name_lookup`, else any other value will be assumed to be a custom static name.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>